-Then, due to a major development in teenagers’ brain, their sleep pattern will change completely: physiologically they cannot fall asleep at 9pm, they will feel tired around 11 pm, midnight even later, therefore, will need to catch up in the morning which, sadly, is completely incompatible with school hours!
+Then, due to a major development in teenagers’ brains, their sleep pattern will change completely: physiologically they cannot fall asleep at 9 pm, they will feel tired around 11 pm, midnight even later, therefore, will need to catch up in the morning which, sadly, is completely incompatible with school hours!

 1) What are the top three tips you would say to a parent to get their child to sleep better?

-My 3 top tips for parents to help their child sleep better are:
+My 3 top tips for parents to help their children sleep better are:

 1) Remove screens (including baby projectors and TV!), at least two hours before bedtime.
 The blue light they emit inhibits the production of the sleep hormone melatonin.
 Therefore they won’t feel tired!
 Instead, pick up a book and read with/ to them

-2) Let them run around naked after the bath (even the small babies!): to fall asleep, we all need to drop our body temperature by one-degree celcius, therefore, cooling off after a bath or shower promotes better sleep.
-With babies and children we get so worried they will get cold, we wrapped them up quickly, dress them, cuddle them, put them in a warm bed but this all leads to increasing their body temperature and they may fight sleep as they are too hot!
+2) Let them run around naked after the bath (even the small babies!): to fall asleep, we all need to drop our body temperature by one degree Celcius, therefore, cooling off after a bath or shower promotes better sleep.
+With babies and children we get so worried they will get cold, we wrapped them up quickly, dress them, cuddle them, and put them in a warm bed but this all leads to increasing their body temperature and they may fight sleep as they are too hot!